House Hains

 House Hains is a historic residence in the Yeoville section of Johannesburg, South Africa.

-Constructed in 1903, the house was designed for Henry Hains by architect James Cope Christie.
+Constructed in 1903, the house was designed for Henry Hains by architects James Cope Christie and C.E.H.
+May.
 Hains was an editor and accountant who immigrated in 1888.

 The site occupied two stands in what was then an up-market middle class suburb.
 In 1933, the third owner, Mrs Socher, tore down the outbuildings, stables and garden and built a second house.

 In 1942, Hains House itself was sub-divided into two units.

 Design

 An attractive single storey red brick dwelling, House Hains has elevations articulated by a varied roofscape, painted woodwork, and verandahs with ornamental timber detailing.

 The property has three bedrooms and two entertaining rooms with kitchen, bathroom and servants room to the rear.
 A generous verandah off the dining room provides an outdoor entertainment space.
 It is a spacious house, having been originally designed to sit within two stands.